benhodeda/dj-logger/README.md

 ###Setup Logger Configuration

+Dj-logger configuration is a Json object, which its keys is the different loggers' names and the value of each is the logger configuration.
 A logger configuration is a Json object, which its keys is the transport method name and the value is Winston's settings for this transport.
 The current supported transports are Winston's supported transports (which its key is the transport's name) and custom transport.
 You can use a custom key for a custom transport and set in its settings a 'module' which contains your transport module name.